sivakspt/espocrm/README.md

 Now you can build.

-If your repository is accessible via a web server then you can run EspoCRM by url `http://PROJECT_URL/frontend`.
+If your repository is accessible via a web server then you can run AppsZure by url `http://PROJECT_URL/frontend`.
 To compose a proper config.php and populate database you can run install by opening `http(s)://{YOUR_CRM_URL}/install` location in a browser.
 Also you need to run build before to have compiled css.

 ### How to build